-The following table contains an analysis of the credit risk exposure of loans and advances to customers measured at Amortised Cost as at 31 December 2019.
-The carrying amount of loans and advances to customers below also represents the Bank's maximum exposure to credit risk on these loans:
+The following table contains an analysis of the credit risk exposure of loans and advances to customers measured at Amortised Cost as at 31 December 2020.
+The carrying amount of loans and advances to customers below also represents the Bank's maximum exposure to credit risk on these loans.
+For the purpose of ECL measurement all loans and advances to customers are included in Stage 1 (12-months ECL) (2019: Stage 1).